One of my favorite bands is NEEDTOBREATHE.

 Every students’ spiritual process is unique.
 The adolescent spiritual growth is not sequential progress.
 Rather the spiritual process for new unchurched kids is very intermittent and disruptive.
 Here are a few ways to support the uniqueness of each student’s spiritual process:

-– Overestimate the power of the Gospel and Jesus.
-Even though it may seem like Jesus isn’t presence in this outsider’s life, HE is.
+– Overestimate the power of the gospel and Jesus.
+Even though it may seem like Jesus isn’t present in this outsider’s life, HE is.
 Every student is made in the image of God.

 – Be committed and consistent through their ups and downs.
 Don’t be discouraged when students fall.
 The teenage brain is like a Ferrari without brakes.
 So give some grace.